Ultraviolet Renormalisation of a quantum field toy model I: Proof of Theorem

 \section{Proof of Theorem \ref{MainTh}}

-We start this section proving the following theorem: \begin{Th} Assume that the elements of the Kernels defined in \eqref{KernelApprox} fulfil condition~\eqref{condi1} and Hypothesis~\ref{MainHypothesis}.
-Assume moreover that $p>\frac{d}{2}-\frac34$, then there exists a self-adjoint operator $H$, bounded from below, such that $H_{\Lambda} - E^{(2)}_{\Lambda}$ converges in norm-resolvent sense to $H$. \end{Th}
+We advise the reader to read Appendix A to get familiar with the notations used in this section.
+We refer in particular to the definition of the sets $G_i$ with $i\in\llbracket 1,7\rrbracket$.
+We start this section proving the following theorem: \begin{Th} Assume that the elements of the Kernels defined in \eqref{KernelApprox} fulfil Hypothesis~\ref{Hypothesis-h},~\ref{Hypothesis-chi}, and~\ref{MainHypothesis}.
+Assume moreover that $p>\frac{d}{2}-\frac34$.
+Then there exists a self-adjoint operator $H$, bounded from below, such that $H_{\Lambda} - E^{(2)}_{\Lambda}$ converges in norm-resolvent sense to $H$.
+The renormalised Hamiltonian $H$ does not depend on $\chi$. \end{Th}

 \begin{proof} According to Theorem \ref{ReorderingTh} the series \eqref{Sum} can be written as: